usnistgov/NetSimulyzer-ns3-module/README.md

 # Installation
 ## Clone (Recommended)
-Clone the project into a directory called `visualizer3d` in the `src` folder of a supported version of ns-3
+Clone the project into a directory called `netsimulyzer` in the `src` folder of a supported version of ns-3

 1) `cd` into the `src` folder of `ns-3`